 - Injured while performing any activity that is not within the normal scope of your job duties.

-To qualify to receive workers’ compensation benefits, you must:
+To qualify for workers’ compensation benefits, you must:

 - Be injured on the job;